Definition: Defining the Meaning of Spinal Cord Injury

 However, there are currently clinical trials being performed involving Olfactory En-sheathing Glial (OEG) cells and Embryonic Stem Cells that show promise.

-Facts: SCI and Future Treatment
+Quick Facts: SCI and Future Treatment

 Today, improved emergency care for people with spinal cord injuries, antibiotics to treat infections, and aggressive rehabilitation can minimize damage to the nervous system and restore function to varying degrees.
 Advances in research are giving doctors and people living with SCI hope that spinal cord injuries will eventually be repairable.
 With new surgical techniques and developments in spinal nerve regeneration, cell replacement, neuro-protection, and neuro-rehabilitation, the future for spinal cord injury survivors looks brighter than ever.